1797 Large Cent Value (2026 Guide): Errors List & No Mint Mark Worth

 The Draped Bust design first appeared on Large Cents in 1796, replacing the Liberty Cap type that had drawn public criticism.
 Chief Engraver Robert Scot adapted a portrait by artist Gilbert Stuart, believed to feature Philadelphia socialite Ann Willing Bingham as the model.

-The Philadelphia Mint worked through these uncertain times, striking copper cents with varying reverse designs.
+The Coinage Act of 1792 had created the Mint, and over time the Philadelphia facility gradually evolved.
 Some 1797 cents paired the new obverse with leftover dies from 1795, while others featured the updated 1797 reverse.
 Die engravers made subtle changes to wreath details, creating the “stems” and “no stems” varieties that collectors now distinguish.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)